ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 exit 0
 {{< /highlight >}}

-At this point it is a good idea to give your Raspberry Pi a reboot to enable it to start up with this configuration in place.
-We don't yet have NTP configured to use the GPS input but restarting now will bring everything up with the hardware configured and we should be ready to configure NTP.
+At this point, it is a good idea to give your Raspberry Pi a reboot to enable it to start up with this configuration in place.
+We do not yet have NTP configured to use the GPS input, but restarting now will bring everything up with the hardware configured, and we should be ready to configure NTP.

 ## The time is nigh

-When our Raspberry Pi has come back online after being restarted and we have connected back to it, either via monitor and keyboard or over SSH, we will want to confirm things are in fact working.
+When our Raspberry Pi has come back online after being restarted, and we have connected back to it, either via monitor and keyboard or over SSH, we will want to confirm that things are working.
-The first is to make sure that PPS device is responding, we will do this using the `ppstest` utility we installed earlier.
+The first is to make sure that the PPS device is responding.
+We will do this using the `ppstest` utility we installed earlier.

 {{< highlight bash "linenos=false" >}}